arthur-albuquerque/bitcoin-tracker/README.md

 - **Zero BRL Purchases**: Affects average price calculations (warning added during input).
 - **Browser Storage**: Data is stored in `localStorage`, which may be cleared if browser data is wiped.
 Use Export/Import to back up data.

-## Future Improvements

-- Add support for multiple cryptocurrencies.
-- Implement user authentication for cloud-based data storage.
-- Enhance UI with charts for price trends.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact